 Besides, CVs only put skills and titles forward.
 They’re not helping when trying to hire people and personalities.
-Using a video recruitment tool (just like Recright), you can screen candidates by watching their answers to your pre-recorded questions, and learn a lot more about who they are in the process.
+Using a video recruitment platform (just like Recright), you can screen candidates by watching their answers to your pre-recorded questions and learn a lot more about who they are in the process.

 “It’s [pre-recorded video interview] mainly to identify the right people in terms of more abstract personal qualities and attitude, not so much to go into their skills or expertise.
 We have face-to-face interviews for that.
 After 20 seconds, you form a conclusion of the person.”

 –Jonathan Laitala, HR Business Partner at JYSK